Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Internet Explorer Enhanced Security Configuration dialog box, Administrators and Users are both set to Off.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image360.png "Internet Explorer Enhanced Security Configuration dialog box")

 14. Point the browser of BCDRDC1 at the IP address of the **OnPremVM**.
-And it should load the sample web application
+And it should load the sample web application.

 http://172.16.1.?/bcdr.php